Festivals and Events

 Abu Simbel Sun Festival

-Ramadan will start on Monday the 6th of June 2016 and will continue for 30 days until Tuesday the 5th of July.
+In 2017 Ramadan will start on 27th May and will continue for 30 days until 25th June.
 Most Egyptians usually become more holy during this month, visiting their mosque more regularly and reading as much of the Koran as possible.
 At night you will find a very festive atmosphere especially in major Egyptian cities.
 People usually go out after breaking their fast to coffee shops, sporting clubs or big hotels.
 Often you will see oriental tents set up outside these places where shisha, food and drinks (no alcohol) are served all night with live music, Sufi dancing and traditional dancing.
 These parties go on all night till just before sunrise when people have their second big meal called ‘El Sohour’ which will help them fast for the next day.
 At this time of year services will be slower, opening hours reduced and traffic chaotic but it is likely that you will witness and often experience the true hospitality, generosity and kindness that the holy month of Ramadan brings to the nation.

 Eid El Adha